garrandall/popular-music-data/tracks/thank-you-pretty-baby-brook-benton.md

 I wanna thank your folks for making you so divine

 Thank you for your loving ways
-Mmm-ooh-ooh-ooh-ooh thank you 'cause you've been so kind I'm gonna take my time and just thank you, honey Because you're mine, all mine, all mine
+Mmm-ohoohhoh ohnk you 'cause you've been so kind
+I'm gonna take my time and just thank you, honey Because you're mine, all mine, all mine